Bartozzz/bartozzz.github.io/content/blog/2022-06-27-case-study-filler/index.md

 ### Solver

 I wanted to create a solver to monetize the game.
-It turned out to be quite a popular problem with a lot of resources online, so I won't go into much details.
+It turned out to be quite a popular problem with a lot of resources online, so I won’t go into much detail.
 It just required a bit of linear algebra.

 A board can be modeled mathematically as a vector over <Formula>{`\\mathbb{F}_2`}</Formula>, a [field](https://en.wikipedia.org/wiki/GF(2)) containing only the elements 0 and 1 (for light on and off respectively).
 We can write each possible board position and each possible move as a vector over <Formula>{`\\mathbb{F}_2`}</Formula>.
 That means that:
 - pressing a cell an even number of times has no effect;